Zhiiuu/Zhiiuu/README.md

-Hi, I'm Julia and I'm a senior Computer Sceince major at UW.
+Hi, I'm Julia and I'm a 2023 Graduate of Computer Science from UW Tacoma.